 ‘Mesh’ is a broad term used to describe a number of different types of manufactured biological or synthetic implantable devices.
 Mesh is used in a range of surgical procedures to support tissues.
 In obstetrics and gynaecology (O&G), mesh is one option for the treatment of stress urinary incontinence (SUI) and pelvic organ prolapse (POP).

 For many women, surgical procedures using mesh provide an effective form of treatment for the distressing pelvic floor problems.
 However, some women experience serious complications.

 As of 10 July 2018, a period of high vigilance restriction is in place regarding use of vaginal mesh in England (1,2).

 Oxford mesh centre

 Oxford mesh centre is one of the BSUG/RCOG accredited units treating women who have significant mesh problems following surgery for SUI or POP where mesh was inserted.

-We are focused on given women effected by the mesh complications the best possible treatment.
-Laparoscopic minimally invasive approach, that we are particularly experienced and skilled at, offers much quicker recovery with less pain.
-Laparoscopic approach is especially effective at removing mesh/tapes that eroded into the bladder or urethra.
-We also offer women laparoscopic native tissue continence surgery after mesh is removed.
+We are focused on giving women affected by mesh complications the best possible treatment by a minimally invasive laparoscopic approach at which we are particularly experienced and skilled.
+This approach offers much quicker recovery with less pain.
+A laparoscopic approach is especially effective at removing mesh/tapes that have eroded into the bladder or urethra.
+We also offer women laparoscopic native tissue continence surgery after mesh has been removed.

-We comply with all the BSUG/RCOG Governance requirements, including:
+We comply with all BSUG/RCOG Governance requirements, including:

-- comply with set criteria for discussing all women requiring surgery at a joint meeting to help determine best treatment options
+- complying with set criteria for discussing all women requiring surgery at a joint meeting to help determine best treatment options

-- submit data on all women undergoing surgery onto the national database and report them to MHRA
+- submitting data on all women undergoing surgery onto the national database and reporting them to MHRA

 If you experience any complications, you must inform your healthcare professional, eg. your doctor (GP).
 There is a central database of units that can see women who are experiencing significant problems following mesh surgery for SUI or POP.
 Your healthcare professional will be able to refer you to one of these units.